Sehrentos/sehrentos/README.md

 ## Hi there 👋

 I am Niko Hyrkäs, an application developer from Finland.

-Currently, I'm an employee in a small but very flexible company, and since I'm also a father, flexibility is great for work and life balancing.
+Currently, I'm an employee in a small but very flexible company.

 I am also a gamer (when I have free time), and the name Sehrentos comes from there.